tbates/tbates.github.io/_posts/2000-11-22-base-OpenMx.markdown

 categories: basic
 ---

-Previously, I showed how to model with `umxPath` and `umxRAM`.
-Here, I compare this to built-in OpenMx `mxModel` and `mxPath` functions.
+Previously, we saw how to make `umxRAM` models and use `umxPath`.
+Here, we compare this to OpenMx's `mxModel` and `mxPath` functions.

 #### umxRAM vs mxModel

-`umxRAM` saves you specifying three elements of the model:
+`umxRAM` differs from mxModel in eight major ways:

-1. The Model type
+1. No Model `type` needed.
  * In OpenMx, all models are built using mxModel.
 You need to tell the model that the type you want is "RAM".
 Using umxRAM, that's not needed.
-2. The manifestVars don't need to be listed
+2. No `manifestVars` list.
  * OpenMx requires all the boxes in a diagram to be listed explicitly with `manifestVars = manifests`.
 In umxRAM, the manifests are simply the names found in umxPath statements that are also in the data.
-3. The latentVars don't need to be listed
+3. No `latentVars` list.
  * In umx, latents are just variables not found in the data.

-In addition, with umxRAM, data is explicitly passed in as `data = ` In `mxModel`, data is just another thing listed in the model.
+4. Data is explicitly passed in as `data = `
+  * In `mxModel`, data is just another thing listed in the model.

-This last feature has the benefit that you can pass in raw data, and `umxRAM` will create the `mxData` statement you need.
+  * This last feature has the benefit that you can pass in raw data, and `umxRAM` will create the `mxData` statement you need.
 It will also drop columns not referred to in the model.
+5. Parameters are labeled
+  * In `mxModel`, each parameter has to be manually labeled.
+6. Start values are automatic
+  * In `mxModel`, each parameter starts at 0 unless manually set via `values=`.
+7. No need to separately `mxRun` the model
+  * In `umxRAM` the model is automatically run (turn this off with `autoRun = FALSE`)
+8. No need to separately `mxSummary` the model
+  * In `umxRAM` the umxSummary is automatically printed.

 #### mxPath vs umxPath

-`umxPath` differs from mxPath in that it supports new arguments to say what you want more succinctly and (I think, more readably).
+`umxPath` differs from mxPath in that it supports new arguments to say what you want with less typing and (I think) more readably.

 `mxPath` takes `from`, `to`, `arrows` (1 or 2), `values`, and `free` parameters, amongst others.
 So, a path with 2 arrows, fixed at 1 requires you to specify all of those things: